bytebase/bytebase.com/content/docs/get-started/install/external-postgres.md

 - `user` must be specified.
 - `dbname` must be specified and must be created in advance.
 The connecting `user` must have all the database privileges mentioned above.
+- `host`.
+If you **run Bytebase inside Docker** and want to connect the pg intance on the same host, then you need to use `host.docker.internal`.